aiWORKOUTgenerator/member-copilot-vite/src/modules/dashboard/workouts/components/README.md

 # Workout Customization Components

 This directory contains a modular, extensible system for workout customization options that follows DRY principles with an accordion-based UI.
+All customizations use the `customization_` prefix and are converted to string format for backend submission.

 ## Architecture